 - Some extensions are too pricey

-WooCommerce is a comprehensive system for small to mid-sized online retailers, and of course for any developer or company that is already familiar with the WordPress interface.
+WooCommerce is a comprehensive system for small to mid-sized online retailers.
+And of course for any developer or company that is already familiar with the WordPress interface.

 If you’re starting out, then WooCommerce is the place to begin, as it’s very simple to use.
 However, it does lack functionalities that may be helpful for an enterprise eCommerce solution.

-Magento development requires a greater level of coding skills, which indicates you require some experience with programming to setup your website.
+Magento development requires a greater level of coding skills, which require some experience with programming to setup your website.
 As a result, development prices can get expensive because of the complexities concerned with customization.

 Here are remarkable features and benefits of the Magento platform: